nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

-Given below are instructions to test the app manually.
+Given below are instructions to test the application manually.

 <box type="info" seamless>